shuheng-liu/floydhub-tutorial/README.md

    ```
    image_dataset/
-   .git
+   .git/
    *.pyc
    *.jpg
    ```

-   This file named `.floydignore` tells the floydhub client to ignore anything in the `image_dataset/` or `.git`sub-folder and any file than ends with .`pyc` or `.jpg`; i.e., these files will not be synced when a job is run.
+   This file named `.floydignore` tells the floydhub client to ignore anything in the `image_dataset/` or `.git/`sub-folder and any file than ends with .`pyc` or `.jpg`; i.e., these files will not be synced when a job is run.

 ## Run jobs